 Sitting in the office of Angela Vance, a support worker for Lodging House Mission, I’m having a surprisingly candid and personal conversation.
 It’s not every day I go and sit with strangers and talk about periods, let alone period poverty – a problem that affects not only the nearly 13,000 homeless women in Scotland, but also women on low incomes or living in poverty.

-The Lodging House Mission is a Glasgow based charity providing support for the homeless, vulnerable and socially excluded; Kelly and Cheryl, a mother and daughter, are two of its service users.
+The Lodging House Mission is a Glasgow based charity providing support for the homeless, vulnerable and socially excluded; Mary and Sue*, two friends, are two of its service users.
 They stand huddled in their padded parka coats, looking nervously around when Angela asks them if they’d come into the office for five, ten minutes for a chat about – of all things – menstruation.

-“What about Maggie, would she no?” asks Kelly nervously, wringing her hands ever so slightly.
-Her daughter Cheryl looks on quietly, clearly a little apprehensive about the subject.
+“What about Maggie, would she no?” asks Mary nervously, wringing her hands ever so slightly.
+Sue looks on quietly, clearly a little apprehensive about the subject.

 “I don’t think she takes a period anymore,” replies Angela.
-Kelly and Cheryl, still slightly hesitant, come in.
+Mary and Sue, still slightly hesitant, come in.
 I smile benignly as they sit down.